All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Indirect Benefits Through Weight Loss

 Obesity impairs cognitive function, disrupts sleep, and increases fatigue.
 All of these factors can worsen attention and focus. obesity and cognitive function By helping patients achieve significant weight loss, Zepbound could indirectly improve some symptoms that mimic or compound ADHD.
-This is not the same as treating ADHD itself.
+This isn't the same as treating ADHD itself.

 Important Safety Information